Gotham Knights (rugby union): History

 Gotham's first A-side Captain in 2002 was Scott Glaessgen, followed in 2003 by Stace Houk.
 Luke Martland became captain in Fall 2003, followed for several years by Joe Rice.
 Keiran Lanham became captain in 2006, followed in 2008 by John Bockwoldt, Eric Di Palma in 2009, Joe Hunt in 2010, and Miguel Hammond in 2011.
-Joe Hunt now holds the title of Team Captain going into the Spring 2013 Season.
+Joe Hunt held the title of Team Captain going into the Spring 2013 Season.

 Toby Butterfield remained as president until 2004, and went on to join the board of Met New York Rugby, becoming its president in 2008.
 Gotham's president in 2004 and 2005 was Adam Josephs.
-Alex Fallis was president in 2006 and 2007.
-James Bain was president in 2008.
+Alex Fallis was president in 2006 and 2007. ames Bain was president in 2008.
 John Vernon was president in 2009.
 Yacov Braunstein became president in January 2010.
-Longtime player Jon Morgan currently holds the Gotham President position for 2011 and 2012.
+Longtime player Jon Morgan held the Gotham President position for 2011 and 2012.

 Every November from 2002 through 2008, the Knights hosted the East Coast Rugby Invitational, at first featuring both traditional and predominantly gay rugby teams from across eastern North America, and later incorporating college teams.

 The Knights were the host team for the 2006 Bingham Cup held over Memorial Day weekend.
 29 teams from 22 clubs in 6 countries participated in various divisions, including the Bingham Cup's first ever Women's division.
 The Knights advanced to the quarterfinal round of the 2004 Bingham Cup held in London and were runners up for the Bingham Plate that year.
 In 2006, the Knights advanced to the semifinal round of the Cup division, finishing 4th place in the top division, and the B side placed 4th in the Plate division.

 In the Fall 2007 Union season, the Knights finished 2nd in the Union—the first time a predominantly gay team has reached the championship finals in the MetNY Rugby Union.
 They competed in the Territorial Playoffs in April, 2008, where there were defeated by the South Buffalo Thugs.

-In June, 2008, the Knights traveled to Dublin, Ireland to compete in the 2008 Bingham Cup.
+In June 2008, the Knights traveled to Dublin, Ireland to compete in the 2008 Bingham Cup.
 Gotham competed in the premiere Cup division, emerging as the top US side.
 In pool play, the Knights easily dispatched the Boston Ironsides (50 – 0) and San Francisco Fog’s B-Side (39 – 0), but lost a close match to the Kings Cross Steelers' A-side, which placed second overall (8-16).
 In the knockout rounds, Gotham defeated perennial rival Washington Renegades (10-0), but lost a hard-fought semifinal match to eventual world champion Sydney Convicts (10-35; notably, the Knights were the only team to score a try against the Convicts in the tournament).
 In the consolation final, the Knights beat the San Francisco Fog’s A-side (8-5) in dramatic fashion, with the winning try scored on the last play of the match.
 The win clinched the Knights third overall in the tournament and earned them bragging rights as the best gay rugby team in North America at that time.